CanDIG/ID3_Project/README.md

 ### ID3 Classifier Example (with 1000 genomes vcf files)

 Below is an exanple that uses the 1000 genomes vcf files.
-If you want to connect to the ga4gh_server, simply change the `local` flag to `False`
+If you want to connect to the candig_server, simply change the `local` flag to `False`

 This example can be found in main.py